drand/website/docs/docs/specification.md

   randomness generation round to produce a new random value.
 Given the security model of drand, the threshold must be superior to 50% of the number of nodes.
 - Period: The period at which the network creates new random value
+- ID: The ID which drand node uses to tag each message in order to run more than one beacon chain at the same time
+- Scheme: The id of the scheme the beacon chain uses to define a group of configuration values related to the randomness generation process.
 - GenesisTime: An UNIX timestamp in seconds that represents the time at which the first round of the drand chain starts.
 See the [beacon chain](#beacon-chain) section for more information.